lumeland/blog/posts/lume-3.1.0.md

 ```

 As you can see, Deno only has writing permissions for the current folder, net
-permissions to localhost (to run the local server), and JSR and JsDelivr (to
+permissions to localhost (to run the local server), and JSR, NPM and JsDelivr
-fetch dependencies).
-The other permissions are granted by default because they
+(to fetch dependencies).
+The other permissions are granted by default because
-are needed for some plugins, but you can edit this configuration to make it more
+they are needed for some plugins, but you can edit this configuration to make it
-restrictive or lax.
+more restrictive or lax.

 ## Better integration with LumeCMS